vkhazin/restfulapi-courseware/README.md

 * Micro-service architecture is not a silver bullet - several drawbacks from real-world experience will be discussed
 * Swagger is the world’s largest framework for designing, generating code, and visualizing API's
 * Micro-services is not a language specific pattern, mixing languages and tools is normal
-* Micro-services may use http request/response or a message driven architecture
+* Micro-services may use http request/response or a message driven pattern
 * Docker containers greatly improve predictability of micro-services deployments
 * Public/Private Cloud PaaS (platform as a service) reduce TCO (total cost of ownership) specifically with micro-service architecture